-When people deal with images Search Engine Optimization (SEO) they only pick the low hanging-fruits aka loading-time optimization and alternative texts.
-Image SEO is a real science and goes way beyond that.
+When people deal with images Search Engine Optimization (SEO), they only pick the low hanging-fruits: loading-time optimization and alternative texts.
+Image SEO is real science and goes way beyond that.

 This SEO guide will provide you all the tips and information you need to know to perfectly optimize your images for search engines.

-On the one hand, if you fill image HTML attributes properly you strengthen your page semantic and help Search Engines understand your content.
+On the one hand, if you fill in image HTML attributes properly you strengthen your page semantically and help Search Engines understand your content.

 On the other hand, image optimization can improve your loading-time and your user experience: there is no good article without any good images.